benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

+- Let's start with a show of hands
-- ✋🏾 Who here uses React?
+  - ✋🏾 Who here uses React currently?
   - ✋🏾 Of y'all, who here uses Next.js?
 - I've been using Next for several years now
   - And got really into understanding how it all worked